konrad-jamrozik/mining-sandboxes-icse2016/README.md

 * [Download the publication](http://www.boxmate.org/files/boxmate-preprint.pdf)
 * [GitHub repository with source code of the publication](https://github.com/konrad-jamrozik/droidmate)

+## Publication data

+All the experiments results data discussed in the publication is present in this repository.
+Sections below give the exact relationships between the figures in the publication and the data.
+All saturation charts on figures in the publication have been generated using [PGFPlots](http://pgfplots.sourceforge.net/).

-## Figure 2 data
+### Figure 2 data

-The chart was generated using pgfplots from the file [saturation_chart-3.5h-com.snapchat.android.txt](results/saturation charts data snapchat 4.1.07 vs 5.0.34.6 3.5h/saturation_chart-3.5h-com.snapchat.android.txt), third column, having header `droidmate-run:com.snapchat.android-4.1.07`.
+The chart was generated from the file [saturation_chart-3.5h-com.snapchat.android.txt](results/saturation charts data snapchat 4.1.07 vs 5.0.34.6 3.5h/saturation_chart-3.5h-com.snapchat.android.txt), third column, having header `droidmate-run:com.snapchat.android-4.1.07`.